 Atlanta Breakfast Club is a local favorite with a consistent kitchen and efficient staff.
 The space is simple and large, designed to move people through without making you feel rushed.

 Gulf shrimp and creamy grits is the signature dish.
 Peach cobbler French toast delivers on the sweet side.
-The secret menu includes an egg-topped waffle worth asking about.
 The dining room fills up quickly on weekends, so plan accordingly.

 Tip: Arrive before 10am on weekends or face 45+ minute waits.
 Use their waitlist option to save time.
 Better yet, come on a Tuesday morning and walk right in.